hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `azure_active_directory` - (Optional) An `azure_active_directory` block.

 * `enabled` - (Required) Is Role Based Access Control Enabled?
 Changing this forces a new resource to be created.

-* `azure_rbac_enabled` - (Optional) Is Role Based Access Control based on Azure AD enabled?

-~> **Note:** Azure AD based RBAC is in Public Preview - more information and details on how to opt into the Preview [can be found in this article](https://docs.microsoft.com/en-us/azure/aks/manage-azure-rbac).

 ---